The Controllers (R&B band): Career

 In 1983, the group signed with the late Jimmy Bee, a San Francisco-based manager, and got a recording contract with MCA Records.
 Their first release on the label, "Crushed" (which featured Stevie Wonder on harmonica) returned them to the charts, reaching number 30 R&B, in 1984 and two years later, "Stay" climbed to number 12.
 Their cover version of the Marvin Gaye song, "Distant Lover" also proved popular.
 These hits led to a series of appearances on Soul Train and performances at the Radio City Music Hall and Carnegie Hall.
 During this time, the group also performed on MTV, BET's Video Soul and on HBO.

-Under the guidance of Bee, the Controllers made a move to Capitol Records in 1989 for the album Just in Time, which failed to produce any hits but rekindled their popularity among the group's loyal following.
+Under the guidance of Bee, the Controllers made a move to Capitol Records in 1989 for the album Just in Time, which was co-produced by Donnell Spencer, Jr., Sam Sims, Ollie E. Brown and Vassal Benford.
+It failed to produce any top 40 hits but rekindled their popularity among the group's loyal following.
+However, two songs from the album did chart.
+The Donnell Spencer composition, "Temporary Lovers" got to no. 43 on the Billboard R&B chart and another song "Just in Time" which was co-composed by Spencer and Sims got to no. 87.

 After a break from touring and recording, the four returned in the late 1990s, and joined Malaco Records for their self-produced album, Clear View, which contained a cover of Stevie Wonder's "Superstition", and a revised "Somebody's Gotta Win".

 Lenard Brown and Reginald McArthur were co-hosts of a syndicated talk show in the Southeastern United States, Inside the Juke Joint, where artists, songwriters, arrangers and musicians talk about their careers and lives.

-Reginald McArthur (born Reginald Duwayne McArthur on September 25, 1954) died on April 19, 2018 at age 63.
+Reginald McArthur (born Reginald Duwayne McArthur on September 25, 1954) died on April 19, 2018, at age 63.